Jump to page content

 Lydney

-Lydney” is a temporary designation for towers found around Lydney, Gloucestershire.
-There is no visual material from which diagrams can be produced.
+Lydney” is a temporary designation for the 132 kV towers found at Lydney in Gloucestershire, England.
 This seems to be a Blaw Knox design based on its similarity to CE PL4.

 PL7